-Canberra Clinical Genomics works to cure patients with complex diseases by sequencing their genome and finding treatments that are personalised to their condition.
-So far, genome sequencing has had greatest impact on people with rare disorders based on a single abnormality, allowing doctors to work out the mechanism of the disorder and find an effective treatment.
-The Director of the Centre, Professor Matthew Cook, from the ANU Medical School and The John Curtin School of Medical Research, said the new centre would make a real difference to patient lives.
+Canberra Clinical Genomics (CCG) works to aid in the diagnosis of complex diseases by genomic testing.
+These can aid in finding treatments that are personalised to their condition.
+So far, genomic sequencing has had greatest impact on people with rare disorders based on a single abnormality, allowing doctors to work out the mechanism of the disorder and find an effective treatment.
+Director, Professor Matthew Cook, said this new service would make a real difference to patient lives.

-"This enables doctors and researchers to collaborate to implement what is truly 21st Century medicine," Professor Cook said.
+"This enables doctors and researchers to collaborate and implement what is truly 21st Century medicine," Professor Cook said.

 "The clinical centre will build on the research and discovery pipeline established by the Centre for Personal Immunology.
 It will provide a pathway for true translation of discoveries to make a meaningful difference to the management of patients."